GUMROOM/GUMROOM/README.md

 - 👋 Hi, I’m @GUMROOM
 - 👀 I’m interested in SCRIPTS for 3d stuff in mel or python.
 - 🌱 I’m currently learning mel and Python
 - 💞️ I’m looking to collaborate on ...
-I'm too beginner to be able to contribute anything but
+I'm too beginner to be able to contribute anything but...
 - 📫 How to reach me ...

 <!---